RedstoneGuy9248/Macropad/Readme.md

 - Connects using Micro-USB

 ### why?
-I made this project as a bit of a more complex successor to my [previous hardware project](https://github.com/RedstoneGuy9248/weatherStation), as i barely have any hardware experience and need practice to be able to build actual complex ones. (also for fallout lol)
+I made this project as a bit of a more complex next project, compared to my [previous hardware project](https://github.com/RedstoneGuy9248/weatherStation), as i barely have any hardware experience and need practice to be able to build actual complex ones. (also for fallout lol).
+From this, I've learnt the basics of how to design PCBs in KiCAD, re-learnt Fusion 360 after like 4 years, and also understood a lot about how hardware made to like actual complete products are made.

 ![Image of macropad fully assembled](/assets/Assembly.png)